There is currently no active storm-related emergency. If a major storm is approaching, please check back here shortly for updates.

-During the storm, be careful of over-exertion when shoveling snow.
+During a winter storm, be careful of over-exertion when shoveling snow.
 Watch for signs of frostbite or hypothermia: If symptoms are detected, get the victim to a warm location, remove any wet clothing, warm the center of the body first and give warm, non-alcoholic beverages.
 Get medical help, as soon as possible.

-After the storm, avoid parking in the street.
-Stay off roads to allow plowing operations to proceed smoothly.
+After any major storm, avoid parking in the street.
+Stay off roads to allow plowing or debris clearing operations to proceed smoothly.
 Help dig out fire hydrants and storm drains in your neighborhood.
 Be aware of children playing in the streets, particularly climbing on or running out from behind large snowdrifts.
 Parents should remind their children to be aware of plowing operations and traffic.
 Clear exhaust vents from Direct Vent Gas Furnace Systems to avoid carbon monoxide poisoning.
 Use care around downed power lines.
 Assume a down wire is a live wire.
 As always, be sure to check in frequently on neighbors, especially the elderly.

 - Massachusetts Emergency Management Agency (MEMA)